left2right/msggo/README.md

-# msggo

-Consume chat message log in kafka,and do some process then store in ssdb, and provide some rest api for search message.
+##Introduction
+msggo is one tool consume message from kafka, does some process and then store data into ssdb.
+And u can search message information from rest api.

+##demo example
+./msggo-demo -topic=ejabberd-chat-messages -brokers=kafka1:9092